 As you can see, the database recognizes that only 10 rows are needed, and does not scan beyond once the required 10 rows have been achieved.
 Please note I have turned off the

 SET max_parallel_workers_per_gather =0; so that the plan is simpler.
 We will explore parallelization in a later article.

 Costs are crucial part of a database query plan, and these can be easily misunderstood because of how they are represented.
 Let's take a look again at the simple plan with costs.

 - The startup cost of a

-- The total cost is an arbitrary measure, and is more relevant to the planner than the user.
+- The total cost is a somewhat arbitrary measure, and is more relevant to the planner than the user.
+It can be understood as the cost to return all the rows.
 You would never fetch the whole table data at the same time in any practical use case.

 Widthis important because the wider a row is, the more data has to be fetched from the disk.
+Width as a measurement is a per row average reported in bytes.
 That is why it is very important to follow normalization for database tables.